-Without pruning, lavender is more likely to grow woody, messy, and with less fragrant flowers.
-It is indeed an essential factor in producing fragrant lavender flowers and a healthy plant.
+Without pruning, lavender is more likely to grow woody, messy, and less fragrant flowers.
+The brown branches are usually found at the base of the lavender.

 Pruning is done in the second year since the first year is devoted to setting the roots and producing flowers.

 If your lavender plant needs restoring from its woody appearance, bear in mind this takes a few years to complete.
 Remember that excessive pruning is never advisable.

 For fall pruning, make sure not to cut all the way to the woody base.
 This will create strain in the plant and the frost will kill it.

 Remove the top portion of the plant for culinary uses or for extracting oils.
 Find out more about the latter below.